skybber/JInjector/README.md

 ### Patch File Format

-Patch files should be in plain text, detailing the modifications to be applied.
-Each file specifies the target class name, method names for modification, and the location within those methods where the code should be injected.
-The locations can be `insertBefore` (to inject code at the beginning of a method) or `insertAfter` (to inject code at the end of a method).
+Patch files are in text format and contain details of the changes to be applied to the running program.
+Each file lists, for each tranformed class, the names of the fields, constructors, and methods to be modified and the location in those methods where the code should be inserted.
+The location can be `insertBefore` (to insert code at the beginning of the method), `insertAfter` (to insert code at the end of the method), or `setBody` to replace the entire method.
+It is also possible to create new fields, constructors or methods.

 #### Example Patch File